-- Proof read.
-While it might not kill you, the embarrassment of finding a typo on a catalogue after it has gone live can be quite painful.
-For this, it is important to proof read the texts several times.
+- Proofread.
+While it might not kill you, the embarrassment of finding a typo in a catalogue after it has gone live can be quite painful.
+For this, it is important to proofread the texts several times.
 Let it rest, and go back to it the next morning or after a couple of days.
 Try to show it to someone else, as well.
 When we’re tired and have read the same text over and over again, we can overlook even the most obvious of slips.

 - Keep it short and sweet.
 Product descriptions need to be short or you run the risk of boring your prospective client.
 Focus on the main features of the item.

 Different catalogue designing tools

 If you’re a hands-on person (or don’t want to hire a web designer) you’re in luck because nowadays there are several platforms where entrepreneurs like yourself can create their own catalogues.
 There are many out there, but some of the best we’ve found are:

 The final part of your catalogue journey should be a cold analysis.
 Are people engaging with the content?
 Or are they just bouncing off?
 Have sales gone up?
 Down?
 Or are they still the same?
 You might also want to run a survey and ask people what they think of the new service.
 If the results are not that good, it may be time to go back a couple of steps and do some redesign.